jack-hamilton-kpdor/why-jupyter-notebooks/JupyterPaper-before-edit.md

 ### A Note About This Paper

 This paper was written using the markdown document facility in Jupyter; markdown is one of the topics of this paper.
 As a consequence of using pure markdown instead of Word, it will not be possible to make this paper look like all the other papers.

+One thing I didn't completely realize about Jupyter until I wrote this presentation is what a tremendous time-saver it is to use markdown instead of Microsoft Word.
+It saved at least a day of work.
+Besides the time savings in the initial creation, using markdown will make updates much easier - no need to copy and paste code and results from SAS to Word, no worries about whether I've accidentally updated a piece of code without updating all the results...
+It happens automatically!

+This presentation, updates, and source materials can be found at https://github.com/jack-hamilton-kpdor/why-jupyter-notebooks

 ### Some History of Notebooks